Simranjeet7860/chat/README.md

 ## Features

 1. Intuitive and modern UI/UX
-2. REST architecture
-3. Very lightweight
+2. Very lightweight
-4. Mobile First
+3. Mobile First
-5. Guest and Admin view
+4. Guest and Admin view
-6. Dark mode support
+5. Dark mode support
-7. All functionalities of a chat app
+6. All functionalities of a chat app

 ## Installation